 At RHRLI, we have patients from all walks of life and we always consult our patients before we begin treatment.
 We offer a permanent solution to hair loss or thinning hair.
 It’s called the ARTAS® System and it uses robotic technology to transplant hair with precision.
 We are often asked questions about whether certain patients might be too young and what age is appropriate for treatment using the ARTAS® System.
 So we want to give you information on hair transplants for younger patients.

 Issues for Younger Patients

 There’s no universal age that’s considered too young for a hair transplant.
 That’s because each case is different.
 But there often are guidelines.
-One strong recommendation (ISHRS) involves dealing with minors.
-If a patient is a minor, an ethical physician must insist that the patient’s parent or legal guardian be involved in the decision making process.
+One strong recommendation from the International Society of Hair Restoration Surgery (ISHRS) involves dealing with minors.
+If a patient is a minor, an ethical physician must insist that the patient’s parent or legal guardian be involved in the decision-making process.
 It must be the parent or guardian who resolves any legal issues that might arise in connection with the decision.